Derek-Y-Wang/image-understanding-resources/README.md

 # image-understanding-resources
-These are compilation of samples of computer vision techniques that I have tried out.
+This is a compilation of samples of computer vision techniques that I have tried out.